tara-bash/tara-bash.github.io/_posts/2025-04-14-fingerprint_fastai.md

-# Fingerprint Recognition & AI – What I Learned
+# Fingerprint Recognition and AI – What I Learned
 ---

 I’ve been working on a fingerprint recognition project as part of my ELEC4702 course, and it gave me a real opportunity to apply some of the concepts from the [fast.ai](https://www.fast.ai) course in a practical way.